Why Energy Status Matters (And What BHBA Actually Tells You)

 WHAT THE TRIALS SHOW:

-Cow Start cows consistently show significantly lower milk BHBA scores across multiple trials.
+Cow Start cows consistently show significantly lower milk BHBA scores and superior conservation of BCS across multiple trials.
 What does that actually mean for your cows?

 Better energy status translates to: